thecodenomad/pyneurobik/README.md

     build_args: ["--build-arg=VERSION=latest"]  # optional
 ```

-When multiple models are configured and downloaded, Neurobik automatically creates a symlink `default-model.gguf` (or appropriate extension) in the models directory pointing to the first model in the config order.
+When multiple models are configured and downloaded, Neurobik automatically creates a symlink `default-model.gguf` (or appropriate extension) in the models directory pointing to the specified `default_gguf` model, or the first model in the config order if not specified.
 This provides a consistent default model reference.

 Each model has its own confirmation file.
 When any model is downloaded for a provider, a provider confirmation file (`.neurobik-ready`) is also created in the models directory.

+**Note:** Currently, only Hugging Face models are supported via the `huggingface_hub` CLI (`hf` command).
+The `repo_name` should be a valid Hugging Face repository identifier.

 See `sample_config.yaml` for a complete example.